Young Performers Theatre is excited to announce its first main stage production since the pandemic!

 Classes and summer camps

-YPT offers after-school and weekend classes for children from pre-K to high-school age, teaching the fundamentals of story structure, character development, dramatization and improvisation, as well as musical theatre, stagecraft and tech.
-Summer camp students act out classic and contemporary stories, stage mini-musicals and develop and perform scripts of their own making.
+YPT offers after-school classes for children from pre-K to high-school age, teaching the fundamentals of story structure, character development, dramatization and improvisation.
+In week-long summer camp sessions, students create their own characters and adventures, woven together by instructors into short, original plays staged for friends and families.
 YPT also collaborates with Blue Bear School of Music and San Francisco Children's Art Center to offer camps combining music, art and drama.

 Madeline at the Circus, 2019